In the land of skeptical IT developers

 If there is a property that is proper to Germans, then it must be skepticism.
 Regardless of whether it is about the new construction money of the grand coalition, whether electric cars provide the necessary range or whether it is about new, digital topics: Germans are always skeptical about changes.

-This is also shown in the Germany report by Stack Overflow.
-In the survey, topics such as demographics, everyday work, technologies and future trends were scrutinized to provide an accurate picture of the developer community in Germany.
+This is also shown in a Germany report by Stack Overflow.
+Topics such as demography, everyday work, technologies and future trends were examined in the survey in order to draw an accurate picture of the developer community in Germany.

-The German developer: Young, male and in the southern German middle class
+The German developer: young, male and im süddeutschen Middle class

 The basis of the whole were the 6.459 answers from German developers from a worldwide survey.
 What came out?
 The Germans are once again living up to their favorite quality in international comparison.